lenndewolten/Dequeueable/lib/Dequeueable.AzureQueueStorage/README.md

 ```

 ###  Settings
-The library uses the `IOptions<JobHostOptions>` pattern to inject the configured app settings.
+The library uses the `IOptions` pattern to inject the configured app settings.

+#### Host options
+These options can be set for both the job as the listener project:

 Setting | Description | Default | Required
 --- | --- | --- | --- |